-Surety bonds throughout Central Tennessee and Southern Kentucky.
+Surety bonds throughout Middle Tennessee and Southern Kentucky.

 A surety bond is a great way to guarantee that a large investment in a project is not lost—whether or not the work gets done.
 This type of insurance is especially common in the construction industry, and is often utilized for government contracts.